VL-SRSAM

-The Vertical Launch - Short Range Surface to Air Missile, or VL-SRSAM is a quick reaction surface-to-air missile developed by the Defence Research and Development Organisation (DRDO).
+The Vertical Launch – Short Range Surface to Air Missile, or VL-SRSAM is a quick reaction surface-to-air missile developed by the Indian Defence Research and Development Organisation (DRDO).

 During mid-course flight, the missile uses fibre-optic gyroscope based inertial guidance mechanism while in terminal phase uses active radar homing.
 With lock on before launch (LOBL) and lock on after launch (LOAL) capability, the missile receives mid-course update via datalink.
 VL-SRSAM intended to replace older Barak 1 surface to air missile system onboard Indian Navy warships.
 It will also be used as short range air defence system for Indian Air Force.

 Design

 VL-SRSAM is based on Astra Mark 1 air-to-air missile with four short-span long-chord cruciform wings that provide aerodynamic stability.
 It also includes additional jet vane driven thrust vector control to enable quick reaction time on vertical launch and smokeless exhaust.
 VL-SRSAM conceived for area and point-defence role to save naval platforms.
 Each Vertical Launch System (VLS) can hold forty missiles in a twin quad-pack canister configuration carrying eight missiles each for hot launch that can be installed in an arrangement of multiple launch systems based on availability of space on the ship.
 The missile is for neutralizing various aerial threats at medium and close ranges, including fighter aircraft and sea skimming anti-ship missiles.
-As an integrated solution of missile and weapon control system (WCS) with 360° interception capability, it can detect and engage threats from different directions.
-Although plan was to develop short range air defence missile, VL-SRSAM achieved a range of 50 km making it a medium range air defence system.
+With its 360° interception capability, as an integrated missile and weapon control system (WCS), it can identify and neutralize threats coming from all directions.
+Even though a short-range air defense missile was the original goal, the VL-SRSAM is a medium-range air defense system.
+Its attack range of 40 km has been increased to 80 km.
 The missile is said to be fitted in destroyers, frigates, corvettes and aircraft carriers.

 Defence Research and Development Laboratory (DRDL), Research & Development Establishment (Engineers), Research Centre Imarat (RCI) and some private sector industries were involved in the design and development of the missile system as part of Development cum Production Partner programme (DCPP).
 VL-SRSAM superseded the cancelled Maitri missile project undertaken jointly by MBDA and DRDO based on the work done on MICA and Trishul.
+The aerodynamic characterization research was conducted at the National Aerospace Laboratories' 1.2m Trisonic Wind Tunnel Facility.

+In 2024, DRDO developed an IAF-specific 8×2 truck-mounted variant.
+It has been developed for defending frontline airbases in conjunction with the Akash system.